On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere

-Inertial range spectral anisotropy has been investigated by \citep{Huang_2022, Wu2022OnTS}, who used slow solar wind data from E1 of PSP to show that the spectral indices are close to $-5/3$ and $-3/2$ in the parallel and perpendicular direction, respectively. \citep{Wu2022OnTS} also compared the anisotropic spectral properties of the slow wind stream sampled by PSP during E1 to a fast wind, $V_{sw} \approx 770 ~km ~s^{-1}$, Ullyses stream at $1.48$ au and concluded that the differences between the near-Sun and near-Earth solar wind likely result from the existence of two sub-ranges in the inertial range, with the one closer to kinetic scales ($\sim 30 d_{i} - 300 d_{i}$) displaying a radial steepening, while the one at larger scales remains unchanged. \citep{Wu2022OnTS} also showed that the transition between the two ranges does not evolve radially, but remains constant in $\kappa d_{i}$.
-However, since fast and slow streams display very different radial evolutions based on turbulence signatures \citep{shi_alfvenic_2021, Sioulas_2022_intermittency, Sioulas_2022_spectral_evolution}, the validity of this result remains questionable.
+Inertial range spectral anisotropy has been investigated by \citep{Huang_2022, Wu2022OnTS}, who used slow solar wind data from E1 of PSP to show that the spectral indices are close to $-5/3$ and $-3/2$ in the parallel and perpendicular direction, respectively. \citep{Wu2022OnTS} furhter conducted a comparative analysis of the anisotropic spectral properties of the slow wind stream observed by PSP during E1 and a fast wind stream with a solar wind speed $V_{sw} \approx 770 km/s$, which was sampled by Ulysses at 1.48 au.
+Their analysis led to the conclusion that the dynamical evolution of the inertial range scaling can be attributed to the existence of two sub-ranges in the inertial range.
+Specifically, the sub-range closer to the kinetic scales, 30-300 $d_i$, exhibits a radial steepening, while the sub-range at larger scales remained unchanged.
+As demonstrated by \citep{Wu2022OnTS}, the transition between the two ranges in question does not exhibit radial evolution, but rather remains constant in terms of $\kappa d_{i}$.
+Nevertheless, the reliability of this finding is uncertain given the contrasting radial evolutions of fast and slow streams based on turbulence signatures, as reported by \citep{shi_alfvenic_2021, Sioulas_2022_intermittency, Sioulas_2022_spectral_evolution}.

-Several significant questions remain to be addressed in regards to the anisotropy of magnetic turbulence in the solar wind and its evolution as it expands into the heliosphere: (1) Does the anisotropy dynamically evolve with distance?
-(2) Are there differences in spectral and power anisotropy between fast and slow streams, and if so, (3) do these differences evolve with distance?
-In the following section, we compare our findings with those of previous studies in an effort to address these questions.
+There are several significant questions that remain unanswered regarding the anisotropy of magnetic turbulence in the solar wind and its evolution as it propagates into the heliosphere.
+Firstly, it is unclear whether the anisotropy dynamically evolves with distance.
+Secondly, there is a need to investigate potential differences in spectral and power anisotropy between fast and slow streams, and if such differences exist, it is important to determine whether they evolve with distance.
+In the subsequent section, we endeavor to address these outstanding issues by comparing our findings with those of previous studies.